- Bees are essential because they pollinate our food sources, produce honey, support the ecosystem, and are culturally significant.

 The average bee visits around 1,000 to 2,000 flowers daily, providing a vital service to humans along the way.

-How important is this pollination service to humans?
-Around 35 percent of our worldwide food supply depends on insect pollination to some extent.
+In fact, around 35% of our worldwide food supply depends on insect pollination to some extent.
 However, much more of our food tends to be pollinator-dependent in the global north.

 Bees also pollinate plants eaten by cattle and other livestock, including alfalfa and clover.
 So even when they aren’t pollinating plants that go directly onto your plate, they’re often contributing to the production of other foods you eat daily.

 Of course, not all pollinators are bees.
-Some are birds, bats, or other insects like butterflies and wasps.
-And we need all of these pollinators for effective food production.
+Some are birds, bats, or other insects like butterflies and wasps, and we need all of these pollinators for effective food production.

-But make no mistake — bees play a defining role in worldwide crop pollination, offering food security worldwide.
+Yet, make no mistake — bees play a defining role in worldwide crop pollination, offering food security worldwide.

 - And so much more!